hellerve/blog/wip/Lets_Write_A_Hashmap_in_Carp.md

 ## An implementation

 First, let’s define some types using our beautiful generic syntax.
-To be able to do that, we have to answer some questions as to how we want to our implementation to work, so brace yourselves for some tradeoffs!
+To be able to do that, we have to answer some questions as to how we want our implementation to work, so brace yourselves for some tradeoffs!

 ### The types